AngleProtocol/angle-docs/other/cross-chain/multichain-setup.md

 ---
-description: Old Angle cross-chain setup with Multichain
+description: Angle Multichain setup for bridging
 ---

-# Angle old cross-chain setup
+# Angle Multichain setup

-Angle originally relied on Multichain to bridge tokens.
-Here is the bridge setup for agEUR and ANGLE before July 2022 and the implementation of LayerZero contracts.
+The first bridging solution adopted by Angle to bridge tokens was Multichain.
+Here is the bridge setup for agEUR and ANGLE when using Multichain.

-## 🌉 Bridge Solutions
+## Bridge Solutions

 | Chain         | Bridge                                                                 | agEUR  | ANGLE         |
 | ------------- | ---------------------------------------------------------------------- | ------ | ------------- |